bufistov/portablebackgammon/README.md

  - linking people who wish to play
  - providing broadcasts from admin
  - registering names/new channels
- - providing news about forumosa and or taiwan
+ - providing news about stuff
  - allowing people to leave "messages" for each other on the gammon network
- - requesting "Backgammon rank" in the forumosa scoreboard
+ - requesting "Backgammon rank" in the scoreboard

  There is also a web version of the chat room (implemented as a Java Applet) so that Admin can enter the chat room (denoted by no IP tacked onto their name and a green or gold dot) to chat and help